 - The Close Session and Full screen buttons.

 - The search bar.
 Use it to find and highlight search terms within the current session.
-The buttons on the right side of the search bar allow you to jump through search results.
+The left and right arrows allow you to navigate through search results.

 - The display settings button.
 Click to toggle Timestamps and Verbose mode.
 With Verbose mode enabled, Session View shows all processes created in a session, including shell startup, shell completion, and forks caused by built-in commands.
 It defaults to off to highlight the data most likely to be user-generated and non-standard.